tue-robotics/hero_bringup/README.md

 - Turn Airplane-mode on, make sure Wi-Fi and Bluetooth is disabled
 - Set `Automatic suspend` to off in Power Settings, both for `Battery Power` and `Plugged in`
 - Keep laptop on with lid closed: `sudo vim /etc/systemd/logind.conf`, add `HandleLidSwitch=ignore`
+- Install tue-env (<https://github.com/tue-robotics/tue-env>) and install `networking` target: `tue-get install networking`
+- Reboot the laptop to activate ssh: `sudo reboot`
+- Use ssh with key forwarding to connect to the robot.
+This is needed to clone private repos. (`sshhero2` does this)
 - Install `hero2` target `tue-get install hero2`
 - Set keyboard shortcut `Ctrl+Alt+T` to terminator
 - Install openpose: